When most people go to the doctor, they believe they can trust the physician

 Seeking Compensation from a Doctor or Hospital after a Misdiagnosis

-seek the required treatment or seeks inappropriate treatment, which can
+not seek the required treatment or seeks inappropriate treatment, which

-make his or her medical condition worse.
-This is especially true in instances
+can make his or her medical condition worse.
+This is especially true in

-test ordering.
-Ultimately, a health care provider’s failure to correctly
+a healthcare provider’s failure to correctly diagnose a condition

-diagnose a condition in a timely manner may result in lifelong disability,
+in a timely manner may result in lifelong disability, costly medical care,

 When a physician fails to diagnose correctly because he or she was not